 Now today, with changing lifestyles and demands, customers are demanding functionality, comfort, versatility, stretch, and fashion all in one garment.
 So, to cater to this demand spandex use has now grown greatly over the past decades.
 In the 21st century now spandex is used in a varied range of textile segments, some of these segments couldn’t have been thought to use spandex in the past.

-Several of these segments include everyday clothing shirts, t-shirts, trousers, skirts, dresses, socks, leggings, denim, etc., apart from this spandex has also found its use in – technical textiles, bedding, medical applications, hygiene applications, automotive paneling and sports (explained earlier)
+Several of these segments include everyday clothing shirts, t-shirts, trousers, skirts, dresses, socks, leggings, denim, etc., apart from this spandex has also found its use in – technical textiles, bedding, medical applications, hygiene applications like baby & adult diapers, automotive paneling and sports (explained earlier)